 - What your Expectations should be in Social Trading

 - Ready, set, Go!
 Invest with Social Trading

 Social Trading, among the various types of investment instruments, is a last generation investment discipline, born thanks to Web 2.0.
 It allows the investor, even if inexperienced, to copy automatically the financial transactions made by one or more professional investors inside a trading network.

 Here’s our personal Top 10 of the best Social Trading Networks.

 Investors from which to copy can be selected either by observing their track records their performance, either interacting with other investors inside social trading platforms (among the best, we can mention eToro, ZuluTrade and Ayondo).

-Social Trading is therefore a particular form of trading that is made by the investor not on the market but on the market operators or traders (the so called People-Based Portfolio), trying to choose the one that best meets his needs in terms of risk appetite, return on the investment and other useful operational characteristic.
+Social Trading is therefore a particular form of trading that is made by the investor not on the market but on the traders that operate on the market (or even on a traders’ fund with the eToro CopyFunds), trying to choose the one that best meets his needs in terms of risk appetite, return on the investment and other useful operational characteristic.

 In addition, working via server, operating with Social Trading does not even require to have always your computer turned on and running programs.

 This new field born and developed mainly due to the Forex market and the use of MetaTrader platforms, and even today the Forex Social Trading remains the most widely used sector, despite the advent of CFD is enabling the expansion into a number of other derivative instruments (shares, indices, commodities, bonds, interest rates, etc).

 This course focuses specifically on Copy Trading, but is also perfect for Mirror Trading, since the latter has just one step less.